kthorp/pyfao56/README.md

 * To write data to a file: `irr.savefile('myfilename.irr')`
 * To add an irrigation event (provide yyyy, ddd, depth in mm, and fw): `irr.addevent(2019, 249, 28.3, 1.00)`

-Examples of the irrigation file format are [here](https://github.com/kthorp/pyfao56/tree/main/tests).
+An example of the irrigation file format is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test1/cottondry2013.irr).

 ### Run the daily soil water balance model
 * Instantiate a model class (provide starting yyyy-ddd, ending yyyy-ddd and classes for Parameters, Weather, and Irrigation): `mdl = fao.Model('2013-113','2013-312', par, wth, irr)`